SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/about-softuni/about-softuni.md

   * To sign in use your authentication for the SoftUni website: [https://softuni.org](https://softuni.org).
   * Using the softuni system is **free** and it's not bound with the participation in SoftUni's courses.

-We are convinced that after sending a few tasks **you will like receiving instant feedback** for your solutions and the Judge system will become your favorite helper in your programming practice.
+We are convinced that after sending a few tasks **you will like getting instant feedback** for your solutions and the Judge system will become your favorite assistant in your programming practice.